shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-donation-dapp-on-polygon-to-award-your-favourite-content-creator.md

 npm install ipfs-http-client
 ```

 Before using IPFS to upload images, we have to create an IPFS client.
+In this example we are using the Infura IPFS service, but there are others available.

 ```typescript
 const client = create({ url: "https://ipfs.infura.io:5001/api/v0" });
 ```

-> Here we are using a URL provided by [Infura](https://infura.io/product/ipfs).

 ```javascript
 const added = await client.add(file);
 ```

 To upload a file, call the `add` function on the client object.
-Add function will return an object that contains the hash of the image uploaded.
-Once we have the `hash`, we can store the hash in our smart contract.
+The `add` function will return an object that contains the hash of the uploaded image.
+Once we have the hash value (or CID - content identifier), we can store that hash in our smart contract.

-This hash can later be used to access the image from IPFS by appending the hash to the URL provided by infura.
+This hash can later be used to access the image from IPFS by appending the hash to the URL of a valid IPFS node.
+For example:

 ```txt
 https://ipfs.infura.io/ipfs/${hash}